 Social Security Disability Insurance (SSDI): Who’s Covered, Eligibility Rules & Average Payment Amounts

 Before we go any further, know that SSDI only covers disabilities lasting for one year or longer and terminal illnesses.
 (In other words, you can’t get SSDI to cover joint replacement surgery or use it as maternity leave.)
-Instead, it’s designed to help people younger than 65 who become too disabled to keep working tap into their Social Security money.
-Below, we answer the most frequently asked questions about SSDI.
+Instead, it’s designed to help people younger than 67 who become too disabled to keep working tap into their Social Security money.
+Below, we answer the most asked questions about SSDI.

 1. Who’s Eligible to Apply for SSDI?